 Update Network Adapter Driver

-As we discussed before Incompatible outdated or Corrupted device driver (especially The network Adapter driver) cause Different Internet & Network connection problems.
-If the problem started after Windows 10 1903 upgrade there is chance installed network adapter driver is not compatible with current windows version which may cause the problem.
+As we discussed before Incompatible outdated or Corrupted device driver (especially The network Adapter driver) causes Different Internet & Network connection problems.
+If the problem started after Windows 10 2004 upgrade there is a chance installed network adapter driver is not compatible with the current windows version which may cause the problem.
 Simply Update or Re-install the Network Adapter driver may fix this issue.

 - Press Windows + R, type devmgmt.msc and ok,